brunomontezano/dotfiles/README.md

 ## Why do I have this repository?

 - I can use it as my backup if I need;
-- I use it as a learning tool (on git and configuration files in general);
+- I used it as a learning tool (on git and configuration files in general);
 - Maybe I can help some people that are looking for inspiration.

 ## Usage